π± oss β Claude Code Plugin¶

 foundry:linting-expert β style, type annotations, ruff/mypy

-FIX commits β skips perf-optimizer and linting-expert
+FIX β skips perf-optimizer, solution-architect

 codemap integration: rdep_count > 20 flags as high-risk change